-Texas Probate is the legal process that transfers title of property from the estate of the person who has died (decedent), to his or her beneficiaries.
+Texas Probate is the legal process that transfers the title of property from the estate of the person who has died (the decedent) to his or her beneficiaries.

-Texas Probate law requires all assets of a decedent’s estate are to be identified and gathered.
-Next, the deceased person’s debts are to be paid off completely from those assets.
-After all debts have been paid the remaining estate’s assets shall be distributed according to the decedent’s Will.
-If there is no Will or should a Probate judge rule the Will presented to the Probate court is found to be deficient, then the remaining assets shall be distributed according to Texas intestate succession laws.
-Assets That Don’t Need to be Probated.
+Texas Probate law requires all assets of a decedent’s estate to be identified and gathered.
+After that, any interested debt collectors or creditors must be notified that the deceased person’s debts can now be paid off completely from those assets in their estate.
+Once all debts have been paid, the estate’s remaining assets are distributed to the designated heirs according to the decedent’s will.
+If there is no will, or should a probate judge rule the will presented to the probate court is found to be deficient, then the remaining assets shall be distributed according to Texas intestate succession laws.

 Many people have the misconception that upon a family member’s passing, some unknown entity is going to take possession of all of the assets they left behind.
 In reality, it is the executor of the will who has the responsibility of paying debts and distributing the assets in accordance with the will…Read More

 In Texas, the probate process begins with a meeting with an attorney who will ensure that the will is valid and that two witnesses and a notary have signed it.
-Next, the application, the will, and death certificate will be delivered to the court.
+Next, the application, the will, and the death certificate will be delivered to the court.
 If there is no will, then the court will post a notification of the application at the courthouse.
-After 10 days, there will be a very short meeting with a judge who will grant powers to an executor or administrator.
-Assuming there are no contested issues, the court-appointed administrator or their attorney will deal with all aspects of the estate, including inventory of the assets, drafting of deeds, and communications with the local department of motor vehicles if necessary…Read More
+After ten days, there will be a brief meeting with a judge who will grant powers to an executor named in the will or appoint an administrator to manage and administer the decedent’s estate.
+Assuming there are no contested issues, the court-appointed administrator or their attorney will deal with all aspects of the estate, including inventorying the assets, drafting of deeds, filing any remaining taxes, and handling communications with the local department of motor vehicles if necessary…Read More

 - Community property with right of survivorship

 - Property held as joint tenancy with right of survivorship